mukund1985/QuantumAI-IntradayRiskDemo/README.md

      jupyter notebook
      ```

-4. **Bloomberg API Configuration**:
+4. **Bloomberg API Configuration** (Optional):
+   - **Note for macOS Users**: Bloomberg Terminal software is not natively available for macOS. macOS users must access Bloomberg via [Bloomberg Anywhere](https://bba.bloomberg.net/) using a web browser.
+Alternatively, use a Windows system for full Bloomberg Terminal functionality.
+   - **Windows Users**: Install the Bloomberg Terminal software and ensure it is running and logged in before using the API.
-   - Ensure you have access to the Bloomberg Terminal and the Bloomberg Python API (`blpapi`) installed.
+   - For both platforms, the Bloomberg Python API (`blpapi`) must be installed in the Python environment:
-   - Open the terminal before running any API-related code.
+     ```bash
+     pip install blpapi
+     ```
+   - Refer to the [Bloomberg Developer Portal](https://www.bloomberg.com/professional/support/api-library/) for setup instructions.
+   - Alternatively, the demo can use mock data by default to simplify execution.

 ---